RocketSoftware/COBOL-Samples/README.md

-# Samples for OpenText™ Micro Focus Visual COBOL and OpenText™ Micro Focus Enterprise Developer
+# Samples for Rocket® Visual COBOL® and Rocket® Enterprise Developer

-This repository contains samples for the Micro Focus COBOL language.
+This repository contains samples for the Rocket® Visual COBOL® language.

 ## License